PLATON-MARIE-CURIE-PROJECT/Odyssey/README.md

 ## General
 Odyssey is a modular distributed similarity search framework, appropriate for distributed query answering for big data series collections.
 It is implemented in C, using MPI.

-## How to run
-### Packages
-Odyssey is a distributed framework, running over MPI Library for Linux* OS, Version 2021.2.

-### Environment
-Odyssey is developed, configured and run under a cluster of 16 SR645 nodes, connected through an HDR 100 Infiniband network.
-Each node has 128 cores (with no hyper-threading support), 256GB RAM, and runs Red Hat Enterprise Linux release 8.2.

-The cluster supports SLURM scripting, thus the rest of the documentation is based on SLURM scripting utilization.

 ## Compilation
 To compile the program from scratch, use